 - Spoon the warm salsa evenly over the top.

 - Cover with top half of rolls.
 Brush tops of rolls with remaining melted butter and sprinkle with remaining cotija cheese.

 - Cover loosely with foil and bake 6 to 8 minutes or until warmed through.
 Slice into individual sliders.
 Sprinkle with cilantro.
 Serve with additional mango pineapple salsa.

 Keywords: sliders, party-time, game day, mango pineapple salsa

-Check out Sam’s Fresh Salsa Facebook, Instagram and website for more information and great recipes.
+Check out Sam’s Fresh Salsa web site for more information and great recipes.
 Further, you can purchase Sam’s fresh at: ShopRite, Acme, and Safeway.